dseeni/dotfiles-1/README.md

 ./install.sh
 ```

+- To install the tmux plugins, start tmux and run `prefix` + <kbd>I</kbd>.

-- Then, to install the vim plugins, open vim and run
+- To install the vim plugins, open vim and run
 ```
 :PlugInstall
 ```